woossi0/suite/docs/usermanual/source/dataadmin/pgGettingStarted/pgadmin.rst

 Working with pgAdmin
 --------------------

-Depending on how you installed OpenGeo Suite, you may already have one pre-configured PostGIS server, ``localhost:5432``, listed in the pgAdmin :guilabel:`Object browser`.
+Depending on how you installed Boundless Suite, you may already have one pre-configured PostGIS server, ``localhost:5432``, listed in the pgAdmin :guilabel:`Object browser`.

 .. figure:: img/pgadmin_postgissrv.png